Polish złoty: Second złoty

 The złoty was reintroduced by the Minister of Finance, Władysław Grabski, in April 1924.
-It replaced the marka at a rate of 1 złoty equaling 1,800,000 marks and was subdivided into 100 grosz, instead of the traditional 30 grosz, as it had been earlier.
+It replaced the marka at a rate of 1 złoty to 1,800,000 marks and was subdivided into 100 grosz rather than the traditional 30 grosz.

 Following its inauguration, the second złoty was pegged to the United States dollar through a stabilization loan provided by the Federal Reserve Bank of New York.
 The budget deficit ballooned and out-of-control inflation ensued.
 The złoty began to stabilise in 1926 (chiefly due to significant exports of coal), and was re-set on the dollar-złoty rate 50% higher than in 1924.
-Up to 1933 the złoty was freely exchanged into gold and foreign currency.
+Up until 1933, the złoty was freely exchanged into gold and foreign currency.
 Based on these developments, the Polish government made the decision to adopt the gold standard and maintain it for a significant period to attract global investors.

 Under the occupation during World War II, the Germans created an Emissary Bank (Bank Emisyjny) in Kraków, as Polish bank officials fled to Paris in France.
-It started operating on 8 April 1940, and in May old banknotes from 1924 to 1939 were overstamped by the new entity.
+It started operating on 8 April 1940, and in May, old banknotes from 1924 to 1939 were overstamped by the new entity.
 Money exchange was limited per individual; the limits varied according to the status of the person.
 The fixed exchange rate was 2 złoty per 1 Reichsmark.
 A new issue of notes appeared in the years 1940–1941.

-On 15 January 1945 the National Bank of Poland was formed, and a new printing plant opened in Łódź.
+On 15 January 1945, the National Bank of Poland was formed, and a new printing plant opened in Łódź.
 The series II and III notes were designed by Ryszard Kleczewski and Wacław Borowski.
 The first three series were taken out of circulation in line with legislation signed on 28 October 1950, covering the introduction of a new złoty with a revived coinage system.